naduki/dotfiles/README.md

 ![desktop_environment](./desktop.png "Current Hyprland Desktop")

+- Cinnamon is installed to enable gcr-prompter for private key unlocking and Change wallpaper functionality.

 - Some scripts (especially Python) are not working due to missing required packages.

 ## Using illogical-impulse with NixOS(Home-manager) + Hyprland